5 Key Benefits of Internal Stakeholder Research (And 3 Tips for Running Successful Internal Interviews)

 5 key benefits of internal stakeholder interviews

-5. Increased partnership: Engaging internal stakeholders brings us closer to your team, building a collaborative partnership where we act not just as a research supplier, but as an extension of your business.
+Engaging internal stakeholders brings us closer to our client’s team, building a collaborative partnership where we act not just as a research supplier, but as an extension of their business.

 1. Include subject matter experts: Select stakeholders who can provide specific insights on the research topic.